rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> from perfTabs import PerformanceTableau
    >>> t = PerformanceTableau('studentenSpiegel04')
-   >>> disciplines = [t for t in t.criteria]
-   >>> t.showHTMLPerformanceHeatmap(\
+   >>> t.showHTMLPerformanceHeatmap(ndigits=1,\
-                     criteriaList=disciplines,ndigits=1)
+                                    rankingRule=None)

 ..
 Figure:: ratingData.png
-   :name: rankedQualityScores
+   :name: qualityScores
    :width: 600px
    :alt: Quality scores of German University Students

-   Quality of enroled students per academic discipline
+   Quality of enrolled students per academic discipline

-All fifteen academic disciplines are considered *equally significant* for the rating decisions (see :numref:`rankedQualityScores` row 2).
-The average enrolment quality scores are coloured along a 7-tiling scheme and the universities are ranked with the *NetFlows* rule applied to the corresponding pairwise *outranking* situations.

-In :numref:`rankedQualityScores` we may furthermore notice that the Technical University *Dresden* is the only Institution which offers all fifteen academic disciplines.
+In :numref:`qualityScores`, the fifteen academic disciplines are grouped into *topical* 'Faculties': *Humanities*; *Law, Economics & Management*; *Life Sciences & Medicine*; *Natural Sciences & Mathematics*; and, *Technology*.
+All fifteen academic disciplines are considered *equally significant* for the rating decisions (see Row 2).
+The average enrollment quality scores are coloured along a 7-tiling scheme (see last Row).
+We may furthermore notice that the Technical University *Dresden* is the only Institution which offers all fifteen academic disciplines.
 Whereas, on the one side, the Technical University of *München* and the University of *Kaiserslautern* only offer *Sciences* and *Technology* disciplines.
-On the other side, the University of *Mannheim*,  is only offering *Humanities* and *Law Studies*.
+On the other side, the University of *Mannheim*, is only offering *Humanities* and *Law, Economics & Management* studies.
+Most of the 41 Universities do not offer *Engineering* studies.
+We are, hence, facing a large part of irreducible missing data (see the advanced topic on `coping with missing data <CopingMissing-Data-label>`_).

-Details of the rating criteria may be consulted in a browser view (see :numref:`spiegelCriteria` below).
+Details of the enrollment quality criteria (the academic disciplines) may be consulted in a browser view (see :numref:`spiegelCriteria` below).

    >>> t.showHTMLCriteria()